Theology & Religious Studies BA (Hons) (with Foundation Year)

 In your first year, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.

-Throughout your three years of study you will have a number of assessments, including formal written exams, essays, case studies and portfolios.
-In your final year, assessments may include textual analysis, fieldwork reports and/or literature reviews.
+Throughout your three years of study you will have a number of assessments, including formal written exams, essays, vivas (oral exams), textual analyses, fieldwork reports case studies and portfolios.
 You also complete a dissertation on a research topic of your choice.

 You will receive your feedback via the University’s Virtual Online Learning Environment (Moodle), and you are also welcome to discuss the feedback with your tutors.